RetroPie/RetroPie-Docs/docs/Wifi.md

 ### Adding Network Details to Raspberry Pi

-First you will need to ammend `/etc/network/interfaces` to point to wpa-supplicant configuration if it is not already:
+First you will need to amend `/etc/network/interfaces` to point to wpa-supplicant configuration if it is not already:

 ```
 auto lo